akshath3001/interneers-lab/README.md

 ## Dev Container Usage
 Opening this repository in VSCode, GitHub Codespaces or any other supported editor/IDE would allow the repository to be opened in a [dev container](https://containers.dev/).

-The Dev Container contains all the neccesaary dependencies to build, run and test all the components of the project.
+The Dev Container contains all the necessary dependencies to build, run and test all the components of the project.

 ### Developing from within the Container
 Ensure that you have the [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension activated.